iti-ict/wakamiti/kukumo/kukumo-launcher/README.md

-# Kukumo::Launcher
+# Wakamiti::Launcher

-This project is a stand-alone, command-line tool to execute Kukumo test plans.
+This project is a stand-alone, command-line tool to execute Wakamiti test plans.
 It does not require Maven present to be launched, although a Maven repository is still required in order to obtain libraries dependencies.